Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Additional analyses of SFS

 \subsection{Supplementary empirical results}

-As show in Figures~\ref{fig:tree-sfs} and~\ref{fig:tree-noforesting}, we visualized the search trees constructed by \textsc{SFS} and \textsc{No Foresting}.
-In each node, the number at the top indicates the generation order of the code, while the number at the bottom represents the accuracy on validation tests.
-The red node denotes the first correct code in the reasoning process.
+As show in Figures~\ref{fig:tree-sfs} and~\ref{fig:tree-noforesting}, we visualized the search trees constructed by SFS and \textsc{No Foresting}.
+In each node, the number at the top indicates the generation order of the program, while the number at the bottom represents the accuracy on validation tests.
+The red node denotes the first correct program in the reasoning process.

 We also measured the distribution of the maximum depth as shown in Tables~\ref{tab:max-depth-in-sfs} and~\ref{tab:max-depth-in-noforesting}.
-These results suggest that when the refinement process is repeated around a dozen times, the search tends to expand revised codes in the breadth direction rather than the depth direction.
+These results suggest that when the refinement process is repeated around a dozen times, the search tends to expand revised programs in the breadth direction rather than the depth direction.